 In all cases, the vulnerabilities documented in ISO/IEC 24772-1 clause 6.60 apply to asyncio tasks.

-Another mechanism is to asynchronously raise the CancelledError exception in an asyncio task via the cancel method in the asyncio.Task class.
-If this exception is ignored, the recipient task is transferred to its finally portion.
-Vulnerabilities associated with unhandled exceptions are addressed in clause 6.36 Ignored error status and unhandled exceptions[???].
+Another mechanism is to asynchronously raise the CancelledError exception in an asyncio task via the cancel method in the asyncio.Task class (see example below).
 If the exception is caught, the recipient task may:

 Complete;